nanoframework/nanoFramework.IoT.Device/devices/Dhtxx/README.md

-# DHTxx - Digital-Output Relative Humidity & Temperature Sensor Module
+# DHT10/DHT11/DHT12/DHT21/DHT22 - Digital-Output Relative Humidity & Temperature Sensor Module

 > **IMPORTANT** This sensor is very time sensitive.
 This implementation will only work on few boards.
 Do not use with ESP32.
 > If you are working with an ESP32, to use any of the DHT with 1 wire protocol, please use the [Dhtxx.Esp32](../Dhtxx.Esp32/README.md) version.